cinnData/PythonBootcamp/[PY-10E] Example - Barcelona Airbnb listings.md

 ## Exploring the data

-As you can see in the report extracted by the method `.info()`, the index is an `Int64Index`, meaning that all the entries are integers, but not consecutive integers generated automatically as in a `RangeIndex`.
-Note that `listring_id` is not included in the column list.
+As you can see in the report extracted by the method `.info()`, the index of our data frame is an `Int64Index`, meaning that all the entries are integers, but not consecutive integers generated automatically as in a `RangeIndex`.
+Note that `listing_id` is not included in the column list.

 ```
 In [4]: df.info()